lakkatv/lakka-website/content/articles/2014/10/16/why-the-release-is-taking-so-long.md

 ![Lakka settings interface](media/lakkasettings.png)

 However, this codebase is becoming very difficult to maintain, because it does not use the central concept of RetroArch menus : the file_list type.
-RetroArch developpers asked us to do something about it, so I started rewriting lakka-menu from scratch, based on the RGUI common backend.
+RetroArch developers asked us to do something about it, so I started rewriting lakka-menu from scratch, based on the RGUI common backend.
 This new menu required a lot of changes to be made in the common backend.
 The development takes time again, however it is for the best, since this is a more cleaner basis: for instance, settings are already fully implemented, which was almost impossible to achieve with lakka-menu approach, because of infinite depth of the file explorer.

 ![XMB File browser](media/xmb.png)